 North Bar Cut

 This is the closest cut / channel coming from the Southern islands such as Nassau, Eleuthera and the Exumas.
-Boaters tend to enter the sea of Abaco after several hours in the open ocean, and as such should maintain awareness of their surroundings.
-Once into the cut, navigate around the Tilloo bank due to shallow waters and high rising reefs.
-Once past the Tilloo bank, navigate between Lubbers Quarters and Elbow Cay until you reach the White Sound marker.
+Boaters tend to enter the Sea of Abaco after several hours in the open ocean, and as such should maintain awareness of their surroundings.
+Upon entrance into the cut, navigate around the Tilloo bank due to shallow waters and high rising reefs.
+Once past the Tilloo Bank, navigate between Lubbers Quarters and Elbow Cay until you reach the White Sound marker.
 Enter the White Sound channel with the marker to your port side and follow the markers into the mouth of SeaSpray Marina.

 Our villas are furnished in the Abaconian style celebrated on Elbow Cay, and are fully self-contained, boasting bedrooms, a living room, complete kitchen and private outdoor deck space for lounging and taking in the breathtaking views.
 If all our Villas are booked, we are happy to arrange accommodation close to the marina at a different rental property.